SophieH93/myCookbook/README.md

 I used  [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Responsinator](http://www.responsinator.com/) to test the styling, layout and responsiveness.
 I also manually tested the app with debugger: **debug=True** throughout all the development process.

+**User Testing** was carried out throught the process, having friends and family test the website to see if it was responsive on their devices & gathering back feedback for style or bugs.

 # Bugs
 * **Bug:** I wanted to create **two cards** side-by side on the *Single Recipe Page* with the second card displaying the Ingredients and Steps in list format.
  **Fix:** Unfortunately due to time restrictions I was unable to solve this bug so I amended the page to display just one card with the recipe details and styled